X-Men: Divided We Stand

-"X-Men: Divided We Stand" is a 2008 comic book story line published by Marvel Comics as a follow-up story line to the "Messiah Complex" story arc.
+"X-Men: Divided We Stand" is a 2008 comic book storyline published by Marvel Comics.
+One of the stories, "The Uncanny X-Men" by writer Matt Fraction, is a follow-up storyline to the "Messiah Complex" story arc.

-Publication
+Publication history

 The story started with the issues of the X-Men-related titles cover dated April 2008.
 This included: The Uncanny X-Men; Wolverine vol. 3; X-Factor vol. 3; and X-Men vol. 2, which was retitled X-Men: Legacy.
 It also launched three ongoing titles - Cable vol. 2, X-Force vol. 3, and Young X-Men - and a self-titled, two-issue limited series.
 Each ongoing series ran a separate story arc with "Divided We Stand" providing an overall theme.
 The aftermath of the story is continued in "X-Men: Manifest Destiny".